scottkleinman/lexos/doc_src/docs/tutorial/visualization.md

 Since multicloud produce multiple subplots, there is a `title` parameter to give the entire figure a title and a `labels` parameter, which includes a list labels to be assigned to each subplot.
 In the example above, we are just taking the labels from the DTM, minus the first "terms" column.
 The `ncols` parameter sets the number of subplots per row.

 If a `filename` is provided, the entire plot will be saved.
-If `show=False`, [lexos.visualization.cloud.wordcloud.multicloud][] returns a list of word clouds.
+If `show=False`, `multicloud()` returns a list of word clouds.
 These can be saved individually by calling `to_file()` on them.

 !!! note
-    As with word clouds, [lexos.dtm.wordcloud.make_multiclouds][] takes a number of different input formats, but pandas dataframes are the easiest to work with.
+    As with word clouds, the `multicloud()` function takes a number of different input formats, but pandas dataframes are the easiest to work with.

 ### Bubble Charts